oracle/weblogic-kubernetes-operator/site/config-overrides.md

   * Automatically load the override files from the `optconfig` directory.
   * Use the override values in the override files instead of the values specified in their config.xml or system resource xml.

+Overrides can be used to customize domains as they are moved from QA to production, are deployed to different sites, or are even deployed multiple times at the same site.

 ---
 # Prerequisites

-* A Domain Home must not already contain situational config xml in its existing `optconfig` directory.
+* A WebLogic Domain Home must not already contain situational config xml in its existing `optconfig` directory.
 Any existing situational config xml in this directory will be deleted and replaced by your Operator override templates (if any).

-* If you want to override a JDBC, JMS, or WLDF module it must be located in your Domain Home `config/jdbc`, `config/jms`, and `config/wldf` directory respectively.
+* If you want to override a JDBC, JMS, or WLDF module, the original module must be located in your Domain Home `config/jdbc`, `config/jms`, and `config/wldf` directory respectively.
 These are the default locations for these types of modules.

 ---
 # Typical Overrides